onedata/onedata-documentation/doc/administering_onedata/storage_configuration.md

 * `XRootD` - storage backend compatible with [XRootD](http://www.xrootd.org/) protocol.
 * `HTTP` - any [HTTP](https://tools.ietf.org/html/rfc7231) or HTTPS compatible server.
 Supported only with [`Readonly`](#readonly) option enabled and in [manual import mode](storage_import.md#manual-storage-import).
-* `Null device` - storage helper, which emulates behavior of `/dev/null` on local filesystem allows running various performance tests, which are not impacted by actual storage latency.
+* `Null device` - POSIX compatible storage which emulates behavior of `/dev/null` on local filesystem.
+Allows running various performance tests, which are not impacted by actual storage latency.
+[`Skip storage detection`](#skip-storage-detection) option is obligatory for this type of storage.

 Please consult the [Add storage REST request](https://onedata.org/#/home/api/stable/onepanel?anchor=operation/add_storage) for comprehensive description of type-specific configuration parameters.
 The parameters are visible after selecting